 University Conflict of Interests Disclosure

-The University of Tennessee’s Fiscal Policy FI0125, on Conflict of Interests, requires all regular faculty and staff to disclose certain outside interests and activities.
+The University of Tennessee’s Fiscal Policy FI0125, on Conflict of Interests, requires all regular (benefits-eligible) faculty and staff to disclose certain outside interests and activities.
 These disclosure requirements help prevent or minimize conflicts between an employee’s outside interests and his or her university responsibilities.
 Outside interests may include activities such as ownership or employment in an external business venture, serving on a non-profit or for-profit board of directors, etc.

 - Part l is for all regular (benefits-eligible) university employees.